haskell/haskell-language-server/NOTES.md

 1. Using the parsed AST instead of the full HIE AST allows us to inspect `RdrName` identifiers, which contain unresolved import module aliases.
 It also turns out that this is already implemented as a rule in HLS.

 2. The cursor should be inside an import statement (such as on `L` in `import Data.List as L`), not inside a use site (like `L.take`).

+3. Traversing the AST is done using `listify` from `syb`. `listify` needs to be monomorphic.
+To apply the correct type, use the `Anno` type family.